2020 United States presidential election in Massachusetts

 The 2020 United States presidential election in Massachusetts was held on Tuesday, November 3, 2020, as part of the 2020 United States presidential election in which all 50 states plus the District of Columbia participated.
 Massachusetts voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican Party's nominee, incumbent President Donald Trump, and running mate Vice President Mike Pence against Democratic Party nominee, former Vice President Joe Biden, and his running mate California Senator Kamala Harris.
 Massachusetts has 11 electoral votes in the Electoral College.

-Biden easily carried Massachusetts with a 33-point margin, the largest margin whereby any nominee had carried the state since Lyndon B. Johnson's 1964 landslide.
+Prior to the election, Massachusetts was widely considered a state Biden would win or a safe blue state.
+On election day, Biden easily carried Massachusetts with a 33-point margin, the largest margin whereby any nominee had carried the state since Lyndon B. Johnson's 1964 landslide.
 Massachusetts was one of three states where Biden won every county, the other two being Rhode Island and Hawaii.

 Massachusetts voted 29% more Democratic than the national average.

 Primary elections

 Presidential preference primaries were scheduled for March 3, 2020, for each of the political parties with state ballot access.